Computational-Mafia/donbot/README.md

-# Donbot: Automate Your Threads on Mafiascum.net 🤖🤵
+# Donbot: Automate Activities on Mafiascum.net 🤖🤵
 Donbot is a Python library for automating activities on mafiascum.net.

 ## Description 📖